Data indicate omicron is milder, better at evading vaccines

 Although case numbers are rising, hospital admissions for adults diagnosed with COVID-19 are 29% lower compared to the wave that South Africa experienced in mid-2020, after adjusting for vaccination status, according to the analysis.

-It shows that people who received two doses of the Pfizer vaccine had 33% protection against infection in the first weeks of South Africa’s current omicron-driven wave.
-That’s a significant drop from the 80% protection against infection afforded during earlier periods.

-In addition, the study showed that people fully vaccinated with Pfizer had 70% protection against hospital admission during the omicron surge.
-That’s a drop from the 93% protection seen in South Africa’s delta-driven wave.

-The study indicated significant protection against hospital admission even among older age groups, with 67% in people aged 60 to 69 and 60% for people aged 70 to 79.
+The study indicated significant protection against hospital admission even among older age groups, with 67% for people aged 60 to 69 and 60% for people aged 70 to 79.

 But some say there’s still not enough data to draw broad conclusions about hospitalizations and the severity of disease caused by omicron.